somedatapacket/docs.humio.com/content/language-syntax/_index.md

 However, these pipe characters are not mandatory.
-The Humio query engine can recognize tag filters, and use this information to narrow  down the number of data sources to search.
+The Humio query engine can recognize tag filters, and use this information to narrow  down the number of datasources to search.
 This feature decreases query time.

 See the [tags documentation]({{< ref "tagging.md" >}}) for more on tags.